jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_6_architecture_to_scale.md

     - When reading from a shard, each shard supports output of 2 MB of data per second.
     - You choose an initial number of shards to allocate for your Kinesis Data Stream, then can update your shard allocation over time.
     - Increasing your shard allocation enables your application to easily scale from thousands of records to millions of records written per second.
+- Kinesis Video Stream
+    - The most straightforward way to view or live playback the video in Kinesis Video Streams is using HLS. `HTTP Live Streaming (HLS)` is an industry-standard HTTP-based media streaming communications protocol.
+    - Clients can use HLS for live playback.
+Use GetHLSStreamingSessionURL API to retrieve the HLS streaming session URL then provide the URL to a video player such as Google Shaka Player

 ## DynamoDB Scaling
 - ![DynamoDB Scaling](images/dynamodb_scaling.png)*DynamoDB Scaling*